-- Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol) - Ensuring the hard drive is encrypted this means if the device is lost or stolen, no one can access the files stored on the hard drive by attaching it to a new device - Making sure the device locks if left inactive for a period of time - Not sharing the device among family or friends - Installing antivirus and anti-spyware software
+- Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol) - Not saving any files used for work purposes on the hard drive these should be saved into Rooks Heath School's Office 365 tenancy OneDrive, SharePoint or Teams sites. - Making sure the device locks if left inactive for a period of time - Not sharing the device among family or friends

-• Keeping operating systems up to date - always install the latest updates
+- Installing antivirus and anti-spyware software - Keeping operating systems up to date always install the latest updates